Leading Trump Rivals In Head-to-head Showdown Ahead Of Iowa Vote - UrduPoint

 The ex-president will be encouraged by new Suffolk University/USA TODAY polling showing 51 percent of Republicans don't plan to watch, reflecting the low stakes that many voters see in the "undercard" contest.

-According to the RealClearPolitics polling average, Trump leads the field in Iowa at 52.3 percent, with Haley and DeSantis in a margin-of-error tussle at 16.3 and 16 percent respectively.
+According to the RealClearPolitics polling average, Trump leads the field in Iowa at 52.3 percent, with Haley -- his former envoy to the United Nations -- and DeSantis in a margin-of-error tussle at 16.3 and 16 percent respectively.

 The national picture is similar, although Trump's lead is even larger -- a daunting 51.5 percentage points.